enanomapper/nano-lazar-paper/nano-lazar.md

   nano-lazar: Read across predictions for nanoparticle toxicities with calculated and measured properties
 address: "^1^ in silico toxicology gmbh,  Basel, Switzerland"
 date: \today
 abstract: "The lazar framework for read across predictions was expanded for the prediction of nanoparticle toxicities, and a new methodology for calculating nanoparticle descriptors from core and coating structures was implemented.
+Nano-lazar provides a flexible and reproducible framework for downloading data and ontologies from the open eNanoMapper infrastructure, developing and validating nanoparticle read across models, open-source code and a free graphical interface for nanoparticle read-across predictions.
-In order to compare nanoparticle descriptor sets and local regression algorithms 60 independent crossvalidation experiments were performed for the Protein Corona dataset obtained from the eNanoMapper database.
-The best RMSE and r^2 results were obtained with protein corona descriptors and the weighted random forest algorithm, but its 95% prediction interval is significantly less accurate than for models using simpler descriptor sets (measured and calculated nanoparticle properties).
-The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 values that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
-Calculated descriptors are interesting for cheap and fast high-throughput screening purposes, random forest models have significantly lower r^2 values, but RMSE and prediction intervals are comparable to protein corona and nanoparticle random forest models."
+In this study we compare different nanoparticle descriptor sets and local regression algorithms.
+60 independent crossvalidation experiments were performed for the Net Cell Association endpoint of the Protein Corona dataset.
+The best RMSE and r^2 results originated from models with protein corona descriptors and the weighted random forest algorithm, but their 95% prediction interval is significantly less accurate than for models with simpler descriptor sets (measured and calculated nanoparticle properties).
+The most accurate prediction intervals were obtained with measured nanoparticle properties (no statistical significant difference (p < 0.05) of RMSE and r^2 values compared to protein corona descriptors).
+Calculated descriptors are interesting for cheap and fast high-throughput screening purposes.
+RMSE and prediction intervals of random forest models are comparable to protein corona models, but r^2 values are significantly lower."

 figPrefix: Figure
 eqnPrefix: Equation